SameaSaeed/TimeSeries/Readme.md

-White Noise: Completely random and unpredictable with no pattern, trend, or seasonality, along with constant mean and variance and no auto-correlation, for eg. coin tossing
+White Noise: Completely random and unpredictable with no pattern, trend, or seasonality, along with constant mean and variance and no auto-correlation, for eg. signal processing

-Random Walk: A Cumulative pattern with mean and variance changing over time and a stationary 1st order difference leading to no predictable pattern.
+Random Walk: A Cumulative pattern with mean and variance changing over time and a stationary 1st order difference leading to no predictable pattern. fo eg. financial modelling